 • Potatoes.
 I prefer to use Yukon gold potatoes for this recipe.
 Their texture holds up particularly well to the roasting process.

 • Lemon.
-Lemon is a key ingredient in this dish so I suggest using fresh-squeezed lemon juice.
+Lemon is a key ingredient in this dish and many other Greek dishes, like my lemon rice, so I suggest using fresh-squeezed lemon juice.

 • Marinade.
 I’m using a blend of dried thyme, dried Greek oregano, Dijon mustard, honey, olive oil, and garlic for the marinade.
 It’s easy to make and so much better than any store-bought marinade!
 If you can’t find Greek oregano, you can use Sicilian or Italian oregano.